- What Wikipedia says about you matters a lot

 - Despite the setup of Wikipedia as an open-source program, not just anyone can edit everything

-- Seeing who edited a Wikipedia article helps with transparency and understanding the power dynamics on an article
+- Seeing who edited a Wikipedia article helps with transparency and understanding the power dynamics of an article

 Wikipedia is one of the world’s most powerful websites.
-What Wikipedia says about you or your company can have a big impact, which is why many companies and organizations have tried to spruce up their Wikipedia articles - sometimes with disastrous effects.
+What Wikipedia says about you or your company can have a big impact, which is why many companies and organizations have tried to spruce up their own Wikipedia articles - sometimes with disastrous effects.

 Importance of Wikipedia for company reputation

-References from Wikipedia are widely sought after for publicity, but the information itself that appears on a Wikipedia article is an important part of any corporate reputation program.
+References from Wikipedia are widely sought after for publicity, but the information itself that appears in a Wikipedia article is an important part of any corporate reputation program.

 Source: Wikimedia Commons

 Because of the power and influence that Wikipedia articles can effect on your company, it can be very tempting to create or edit your company’s Wikipedia article.
 Editing your own Wikipedia article is socially frowned upon, against Wikipedia’s rules, and can even hinder future efforts—pages with a higher amount of suspicious activity become harder to edit down the road.

 Reputation X recommends you don’t edit your own Wikipedia article yourself.
 This can trigger a "COI" or Conflict of Interest which gets your edits reversed and a big message on your Wikipedia article saying the information may violate policies.
 However, that doesn’t mean you completely give up control.
 It just means that you work with the system.
 In that system, knowing who edited and created a Wikipedia article makes all the difference for Wikipedia management.

 Not all Wikipedia editors are the good kind